 Once all the shrimp are removed from the pan to a serving dish, add additional butter, lemon juice, and broth to the pan.
 Stir and allow to simmer for about 5 minutes to thicken.

 Pour the sauce over the shrimp and sprinkle with parsley, if desired!

-Otherwise, I highly recommend making pasta and serving the shrimp AND sauce over the top for a very memorable meal.
+Otherwise, I highly recommend making pasta or one of the best side dishes for shrimp for a very memorable meal.

 Rock Shrimp Recipe and Lemon Garlic Butter Sauce

 - 1 pound Rock shrimp peeled and deveined

 - 1 tablespoon olive oil